 There are plenty of heeled sandals that can look amazing, but to be as sharp as possible conceal your toes in boots, nice simple flats, or even a mid-height polished pump.
 Sandals and stilettos should stay in the closet for another time.

-For those of you who have never had the pleasure of experiencing jury duty, here are some things that may help you out the next time you get called in:
+For those of you who have never had the pleasure of experiencing jury duty, here are some additional tips:

 – Bring a magazine or book to keep you entertained.

 – You are allowed to bring your laptop.
 The courts have wifi, and while you sit in the waiting room for your number to be called, you can continue with your daily work, browse the internet or even watch your favorite show on Hulu.

 – You are also allowed to bring in snacks and a lunch.
 Inside the courts, there will usually be a place where you can buy food (like a snack area and a cafeteria), but it’s much cheaper to bring your own.

 – They will remind you over and over (like in an airplane) that once you step inside the court room everything electronic must be turned off.
 However, there is always someone who thinks they put their phone on silent, and then it accidently rings.
 Don’t be that person.
 Just turn the phone off.